-- The number of equations defined locally (i.e. not in any model or block component), including binding equations, and equations generated from connect-equations. - [This includes the proper count for when-clauses (see section 8.3.5), and algorithms (see section 11.1), and is also used for the flat Hybrid DAE formulation (see appendix B).] - The number of input and flow variables present in each (top-level) public connector component.
-[This represents the number of connection equations that will be provided when the class is used.] - The number of (top-level) public input variables that neither are connectors nor have binding equations.
+• The number of equations defined locally (i.e., not in any model or block component), including binding equations, and equations generated from connect-equations.

+[This includes the proper count for when-clauses (see section 8.3.5), and algorithms (see section 11.1), and is also used for the flat Hybrid DAE formulation (see appendix B).]

+• The number of input and flow variables present in each (top-level) public connector component.

+[This represents the number of connection equations that will be provided when the class is used, due to the balancing restrictions for connectors, see section 9.3.1.]

+• The number of (top-level) public input variables that neither are connectors nor have binding equations.